 Le Grand Palais des Glaces

-For the fifth year in a row, the Grand Palais ice skating rink will open its doors from mid-December through early January.
+After closing in 2020 due to the global health crisis, the Grand Palais ice skating rink will likely open its doors from sometime in December through early January.
 With its incredible 3,000-square-meter rink and exceptional light sets, food and drink stands, it’s a great place to bask in the cheer of the holiday season.
 The elegant Belle-Epoque rooftop in metal and glass offers a pretty unforgettable setting, too.

 - Metro: Champs-Elysées Clémenceau